Last Updated on by

 Looking for a more efficient alternative to forced-air heating?
 Look no further, because Trade Winds Imports has the answer for you: radiant heat!
 By eliminating duct losses, radiant heat is a more efficient option over other systems.
 However, that’s not the only pro to having in-floor heat.
 Read on to find out other benefits!

 Radiant heating can be put in any room you want.
 How nice is that??
 I can’t tell you how many times I’ve finished a nice warm shower, just to step out into the cold.
 Imagine if that no longer had to be the case!
-Install radiant heating and experience warm feet, all while saving energy!
+Install radiant heating or get a boiler repair for your current heating system and experience warm feet, all while saving energy!

 Advantages of radiant heating